cyocum/cyocum.github.io/_posts/2020-06-07-Human-Curation-and-Digital-Datasets.md

 IrishGen to move forward and avoid stagnation, lack of peer review cannot be a barrier to continued development.
 Thus practical flexibility is necessary.
-If there is no peer reviewer available then the head curator can just merge changes into the dataset without review.
-This can also happen when another curator is working and the head curator is not available.
-Additionally, as the dataset is publicly available, [forking](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) (see also Github ["Fork a repo"](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)) is a possibility for changing the dataset.
+If there is no peer reviewer available then the curator can just merge changes into the dataset without review.
+Additionally, as the dataset is publicly available, [forking](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) (see also Github ["Fork a repo"](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)) is another possibility for changing the dataset.

 While peer review is a time honoured method to attempt to stop errors from entering a collaborative work, like the early Irish genealogies